ibbya04/Home-Lab/README.md

 <img width="580" alt="Screenshot 2024-09-19 at 11 58 03" src="https://github.com/user-attachments/assets/9a969c81-0098-48cd-b02d-d20d50a6aa38">

-I got the hostname of my Ubuntu machine, which I would target from Kali, and the hostname of my Kali machine and allowed that host on Ubuntu.
+I got the hostname of my Ubuntu machine, so I could target it from Kali, and the hostname of my Kali machine and allowed that host on my Ubuntu UFW.

 <img width="642" alt="Screenshot 2024-09-19 at 13 27 52" src="https://github.com/user-attachments/assets/139ef7df-1351-4891-b23d-4da464a3c46d">